mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 Thi looked at me with cold, untrusting eyes.

-"I was born in the darkness, where life and death have lost their meaning.
+"I was born in the darkness.
+A place where life and death no longer held any meaning.
 I was a ghost there, one of millions.
-But He... he brought me back somehow."
+But He... he brought me back to the world of the living."

-My breaths were shallow with a terrified imagination.
+My breaths were shallow with a terrified imagination of such a place.

+"Who, I asked."

+"Ramne," thi said and I felt the pores in my skin contract.

+"The man who stole your boat also stole death from me."

+"You're... immortal?"

+"Hardly.
+I have died so many times I can no longer remember.
+But always, life is at the other end.
+It is an illness I would rather be rid of.
+I did not ask to be this way."

+"But... you needn't fear death anymore.
+That's a good thing!"

+"Death?
+I fear life.
+Life means another death is coming."

+I was taken aback by what she was saying.
+Surely anyone with pulses in their veins would prefer eternal life.
+Even if it took a great deal of suffering to enjoy it.

+I asked hae "What do you mean by 'ghost'?"

+Hae eyes looked past me as if imagining a beautiful place.

+"I was there, with all of them.
+I knew I had died.
+And yet, I was at peace with it.
+It was the parasite.
+It keeps you barely alive and holds you in its own dream world."

+"That sounds amazing."

+Hae eyes returned their gaze to me and resumed their worryr.

-"I cannot bring myself to go back to that place," she said with trepidation, "But I will go with you if you promise me something, young maman."
+"I cannot bring myself to leave.
+Ramne is there I know it," she said with trepidation, "But I will go with you if you promise me something, young maman."

 _Maman...
 I'd never been called that._

 I bowed my head curtly in confirmation.

-"That man that stole your boat.
-That tried to kill me.
-His name is Ramne."

-_Damn him._

-She continued, "He's the one that brought me back.
-If you see him, or hear of him.
+She continued, "If you see Ramne, or hear of him.
 Run.
-Go far far away and never come back."
+Run far far away and never come back."

 "What about you?"